engrpanda/ENGRPANDA.github.io/_posts/2023-01-17-first_post.md

 My interests include building electronics projects and DIY stuff, hacking, artificial intelligence, 3D printing, and retropi using Raspberry Pi.

-You can check out my work on my GitHub profile: https://github.com/engrpanda

 Thank you for visiting my website!